monbro/opensemanticapi/README.md

 **USAGE**

-* start your redis server on a disc with enough space
+* start your redis server on a disk with enough space
 * open the app via "node app.js"
 * happy output watching